cwheikki/notes/README.md

-# notes
+# Notes

-Notes for many of the numerous things that I work on
+This will be a living repository consisting of code, configurations, notes, how-to's, and many other items that I feel must be annotated for the various projects that I work on.